 Any individual or entity that engages in a contract or combination that is anti-competitive is guilty of a felony.
-If convicted, such a party will be fined an amount not exceeding $10 million for a corporate entity, or $350, 000 for an individual or imprisonment not exceeding three years or both as the court deems fit.
+If convicted, such a party will be fined an amount not exceeding $10 million for a corporate entity, or $350, 000 for an individual, or imprisonment not exceeding three years, or both as the court deems fit.

 Section Two: Prohibits monopolization or attempts to monopolize trade or commerce

 The second provision prevents monopolization or attempts to monopolize trade in the United States.
-Such conducts may include mergers and acquisitions that concentrate too much power in the hands of one entity to the disadvantage of the smaller enterprises.
+Such conduct may include mergers and acquisitions that concentrate too much power in the hands of one entity to the disadvantage of the smaller enterprises.

 The Federal Trade Commission (FTC) reserves the right to approve or reject mergers and acquisitions transactions in the United States.
 Corporations and individuals that violate the provision are guilty of a felony, and the Department of Justice can take legal action against them.

 Section Three: District of Columbia and US Territories

 The third section of the Sherman Act extends the provisions provided in sections one and two to the District of Columbia and US territories.